roe-dl/weewx-skyfield-almanac/README.md

   If you specified an alternative source for the timescale file in `timescale_url` and that URL is at an FTP server, you can switch on logging of the server responses in case of trouble.
-* `update_interval`: interval for updating ephemeris and timescale data (set to 0 to switch off updates)
+* `update_interval`: interval for updating ephemerides and timescale data (set to 0 to switch off updates)
 * `enable_live_data`: enable live data for fast changing almanac values (default: on)